ralphjsmit/laravel-seo/README.md

     /**
      * Use this setting to specify whether you want self-referencing `<link rel="canonical" href="$url">` tags to
      * be added to the head of every page.
-There has been some debate whether this a good practice, but experts
+There has been some debate whether this is a good practice, but experts
      * from Google and Yoast say that this is the best strategy.
      * See https://yoast.com/rel-canonical/.
      */